contractlevel/yield/README.md

 To mitigate this, the current approach is a bit of a compromise, but if someone tries to withdraw less than the lowest possible value of USDC, they receive nothing in exchange for burning their shares.
 This of course is not ideal, and is considered a [known issue](https://github.com/contractlevel/yield?tab=readme-ov-file#burning-small-amounts-of-shares-can-result-in-0-usdc-withdrawn), however it is unexpected that a user will attempt to withdraw such an insignificant amount, and doing so would benefit all other YieldCoin holders.
 Most importantly, this mitigation means the system doesn't revert/experience any weird DoS.

-Further research is will be conducted on this issue.
-It is mitigated, but it is not perfect.
+It is mitigated, but further research is will be conducted on this.
+An option being explored is enforcing a minimum share burn amount, but the crosschain nature of some withdraw paths makes this tricky to enforce at the contract level.

 ### USDC chainlink-local fork

-This is actually an issue I’ve had with writing ccip tests before.
 The current chainlink-local ccip simulator is amazing, but unfortunately doesn’t have support for USDC - the stablecoin with the most lanes on CCIP.

 To fully test the system on forked mainnets, additional functionality in the `CCIPLocalSimulatorFork` was required to get past the additional CCTP checks for USDC.
 CCTP is Circle’s crosschain infrastructure for USDC that works alongside CCIP onchain.